shekharlab/DoubleCones/README.md

 ## Cite
 If you find our code, analysis, or results useful and use them in your publications, please cite us using the following citation:

 Tommasini, Yoshimatsu, Baden, and Shekhar.
-Transcriptomic insights into the evolutionary origin of the tetrapod double cone. *In submission*.
-2024.
+Transcriptomic insights into the evolutionary origin of the tetrapod double cone. *Current Biology*.
+2025.